 What is myth?
 How do myths deal with fundamental human concerns about who we are and the world we live in?
-In this module, Dr. Suzanne O’Neill is an introduction to the major myths of the classical world using the full range of primary source material: literary, artistic and archaeological.
+In this module, Dr. Suzanne O’Neill is an introduction to the major myths of the classical world using a range of primary source material: literary, artistic and archaeological.
 It explores the functions of myth within society and the various theories of myth.
-The key themes of the module will include creation myths in the wider context of Near Eastern mythology, the character of the Olympian gods, heroes and their monstrous opponents, divine-human relations, and the major mythic cycles of the Trojan war, and the Atreus and Theban sagas.
+The key themes of the module will include creation myths in the wider context of Near Eastern mythology, the character of the Olympian Gods, heroes and their monstrous opponents, divine-human relations, and the major mythic cycles of the Trojan war, and the Atreus and Theban sagas.

-This lecture-only module comprises of one lecture per week over one term commencing in September 2023.
+This lecture-only module comprises of one class per week over one term, commencing in September 2023.
 Classes will be taught in a classroom on the Trinity campus.

-Please check our website www.histories-humanities.tcd.ie/shortcourses after August for updates on enrolment dates and term dates.
+Please check our website in August for updates on enrolment and term dates at: www.histories-humanities.tcd.ie/shortcourses

-You may apply online or by phone* as follows:
+You may apply online or by telephone as follows:

-ONLINE: You may register and pay by credit/debit card online at www.histories-humanities.tcd.ie/shortcourses AFTER enrolments open for each term.
+Online: Register and pay by credit/debit card online after enrolments open at: www.histories-humanities.tcd.ie/shortcourses